salesforce/lwc/packages/@lwc/module-resolver/README.md

 An alias module record maps a module specifier to a file path.
 An alias module record is defined by two keys:

 -   `name` (string, required): The LWC module specifier.
--   `path` (string, required): The path file path to resolve.
+-   `path` (string, required): The file path to resolve.

-In this example, the `ui/button` LWC module specifier can be resolved from the `src/modules/ui/button/button.js` path.
+In this example, the `ui/button` LWC module specifier is resolved from the `src/modules/ui/button/button.js` path.

 ```json
 {